Skip to main content

 ⚠️ Important: Roles must be assigned at the account level—otherwise the setup won’t work.

-3. Assign the roles: ops and secops.
+3. Assign the following roles:

-4. Save your API key somewhere safe—you’ll need it during installation.
+1. Save your API key somewhere safe—you’ll need it during installation.

 Helm installation